Co-Founder & Clinician

 Invested in the Next Generation of Clinicians

-Andrew is a lecturer at Rutgers University School of Social Work, where he teaches clinical courses at the MSW level — including foundations Practice I and advanced Clinical Social Work II with Individuals, Families and Groups — and has served as a lab instructor for doctoral-level statistics.
-His teaching spans the full arc of clinical education: from foundational practice skills for incoming MSW students to the nuanced, relational demands of advanced clinical work.
+Andrew is a lecturer at Rutgers University School of Social Work, where he teaches clinical courses at the MSW level — including Foundations Practice I and Advanced Clinical Social Work II with Individuals, Families and Groups — and has served as a lab instructor for doctoral-level statistics.
+He has also guest lectured at peer institutions on topics including AI and predictive analytics in social work and the policy forces that shape clinical care.

 Rutgers University School of Social Work